TwoPizza9621536/Codesnippets/_posts/2021-01-21-type-number-of-characters-into-a-file.markdown

     PRINT *, "How many 'A' should be written to a file: " READ(*,*) num

-    PRINT *, "What is the name for the file: (Must be 20 characters excluding .txt): " READ(*,*) filename
+    PRINT *, "What is the name for the file: (Must be 24 characters): " READ(*,*) filename

     !
 Create a file and write to it then close it